ibugithub/Alien_transction/README.md

 #### Key Features <a name="key-features"></a>

-- `Add and Remove Food`: Users can easily add and remove food items from their recipes.
+- `Add and Remove Category`: Users can easily add and remove food items from their recipes.
-- `Add Recipes`: Includes a database design that will be used to connect to a real PostgreSQL database.
+- `Add Expenses`: Includes a database design that will be used to connect to a real PostgreSQL database.
 - `Sign Up and Log In`: User authentication allows users to sign up and log in to the application securely.